CalebFenton/simplify/README.md

 Semantics simplification and deobfuscation
 ------------------------------------------

 The goal for this project is to analyze a given set of Smali files and modify instructions to be semantically equivalent but simpler.
-The two main techniques are constant propagation and no-op removal.
+The two main techniques are constant propagation and dead code removal.

 ###Trivial Example
 ```